VerheijenWebdevelopment/Laravel-Websocket-Starter/README.md

 Since I usually develop on Windows using Homestead this scaffold and it's instructions will reflect that.
 Keep that in mind if using this in a different environment.

+#### Caveat

+> I created this to debug the laravel-websockets package as I couldn't get it to work for a while using Homestead on windows.
+When using the latest pusher-js version (6.0.3) it will
+> force laravel-echo to use the wss:// protocol instead of ws:// which gave me a headache for a while.
+The solution for now is to use the 5.1.1 version of the pusher-js package.

 ## Features & modifications

 - [x] Dedicated models directory under `app\Models`